HRG-OFFICIAL/ApniDukaan-Ecommerce/docs/backend-setup.md

 - **Features**: CRUD operations for products, categories, reviews
 - **Dependencies**: Express, Mongoose, GraphQL, Redis

+Note on dataset compatibility:
+- Products may store `category` as an ObjectId referencing `categories._id` or as a plain string (category name) when no mapping exists.
+- The API Gateway enriches responses with `categoryName` by joining on `categories` when possible.

 ### 3. User Service (Port 4002)
 - **Purpose**: User authentication and profile management
 - **Features**: Registration, login, profile management, JWT tokens